imdoug/new-hire-email-creator/README.md

 What this code do

-### 1 Generates an email with the sintax: "fname.lname@dep.company.com"
+### 1 Generates an email with the sintax: "firstname . lastname @ department . company . com"
 ### 2 You can determin the department by chosing the department code
   - EX: 1 for Sales | 2 for development | 3 accounting | 0 for none
 ### 3 Generates an inital random password